 Using Data to Identify Hot Spots and Predict Bleaching Events

 - Go to NOAA's Coral Reef Watch home page.
-Scroll about halfway down to find Time Series at 24 Sites in the left-hand navigation bar.
-Click on the Current icon to open a page that lists 24 "Virtual Station" sites around the world.
+Click on the Virtual Stations icon in the left-hand navigation bar to view a map of the 213 "Virtual Station" sites around the world.

 - Which month is the warmest on average?

 - What is the bleaching threshold temperature?

 - What was the highest alert level for the Virtual Station at the Florida Keys in 2006 and 2007?